Inter Miami CF: Lionel Messi era (2023–present)

-In the 2025 Leagues Cup semifinals, Miami defeated rivals Orlando City SC 3–1, with Messi scoring a decisive second-half brace.
-Miami would lose the final 3–0 to Seattle Sounders FC away at Lumen Field.
+In the 2025 Leagues Cup semi-finals, Miami defeated rivals Orlando City 3–1, with Messi scoring a decisive second-half brace.
+Miami would lose the final 3–0 to the Seattle Sounders away at Lumen Field.
 Following the final whistle, a fight broke out between players and staff from both teams, with Suárez spitting on a Seattle staff member.
 As a result of the incident, Suárez, Busquets, and Tomás Avilés were fined and received suspensions from the competition; Suárez was handed an additional three match suspension from MLS.
+Inter Miami advanced to the final of the 2025 MLS Cup playoffs, where they secured a spot in the MLS Cup final against the Vancouver Whitecaps, a game which Miami won 3–1 to secure their first MLS Cup title.

 Colors and badge

 The Miami Beckham United group unveiled the team's name and colors on September 5, 2018.
 The name was announced as Club Internacional de Fútbol Miami (Inter Miami CF).
 The crest, designed in style and colors that recall the city's Art Deco architectural tradition, displays two great white herons with interlocking legs forming a letter M. Between the herons is an eclipse, the sun bearing seven rays in an homage to the number Beckham often wore as a player.
-The full achievement displays the team name encircling all with the Roman numerals MMXX representing the year 2020, the inaugural season of play.
+The full achievement displays the team name encircling all with the Roman numerals "MMXX" representing the year 2020, the inaugural season of play.
 The three pointed shield represents the three main communities of South Florida: Miami, Fort Lauderdale, and West Palm Beach.
 The club's colors are pink, white, black, and a bit of blue such as the "La Palma" jersey.
 Inter Miami's current sponsorship is with the Royal Caribbean Group.

 The species of the birds in the crest was the subject of debate after its announcement and unveiling, with some speculating them to be flamingos and egrets.
 The team later announced that the birds are white herons.

-The club's name has been the subject of a trademark dispute with Italian club Inter Milan, which had filed a claim with the U.S. Patent and Trademark Office for the protected use of "Inter" in 2014.
+The club's name has been the subject of a trademark dispute with Italian club Inter Milan, which had filed a claim with the U.S. Patent and Trademark Office for the protected use of "Inter" in Spring 2014.
 MLS filed an objection to the trademark claim in April 2019, arguing that the name "Inter" was generic due to its use by other clubs and could not be claimed exclusively.
 In February 2020, Inter Milan sued Inter Miami for trademark infringement, stating that the term "Inter" is synonymous with its club and no one else.
 The two sides signed a discreet settlement in 2021, allowing David Beckham's side to continue using their name.